rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 #### What happens if I lose my encryption key?

 Rackspace does not store customer encryption keys.
-Only you know and are able to access your encryption passphrase.
-If you forget your passphrase, you are not be able to restore data from your backups.
+Only you know and can access your encryption passphrase.
+If you forget your passphrase, you are not able to restore data from your backups.

 For more information, see the section on [Setting up encryption on your Cloud Backup system](/how-to/rackspace-cloud-backup-system-actions) in the list of Cloud Backup actions.